PrefectHQ/prefect/docs/tutorials/projects.md

 A project is a directory of code and configuration for your workflows that can be customized for portability.

-The main ingredients of a project are 3 files / directories:
+The main ingredients of a project are 3 files:

-- `.prefect/`: a hidden directory that designates the root for your project; basic metadata about the workflows within this project are stored here
+- [`deployment.yaml`](/concepts/projects/#the-deployment-yaml-file): a YAML file that can be used to persist settings for one or more flow deployments
-- `deployment.yaml`: a YAML file that can be used to persist settings for one or more flow deployments
+- [`prefect.yaml`](/concepts/projects/#the-prefect-yaml-file): a YAML file that contains procedural instructions for how to build relevant artifacts for this project's deployments, push those artifacts, and retrieve them at runtime by a Prefect worker
-- `prefect.yaml`: a YAML file that contains procedural instructions for how to build relevant artifacts for this project's deployments, push those artifacts, and retrieve them at runtime by a Prefect worker
+- [`.prefect/`](/concepts/projects/#the-prefect-directory): a hidden directory that designates the root for your project; basic metadata about the workflows within this project are stored here

 !!! tip "Projects require workers"
     Note that using a project to manage your deployments requires the use of workers.
 In this tutorial we will assume you have set up two work pools each with a worker already, each of which only requires a single CLI command: